 In third place overall, “The Video Parsing” team also won the most votes for innovation, paving the way for the development of parsing of spoken language and suggesting matching jobs.

 This edition of the “Innovation Week” was once again a great success.
 Many of the prototypes presented will surely find their way into Textkernel’s line of products, as was the case with projects such as the TRXML editor, the Working at Texkernel website (coming soon!) and Jobfeed Help, which were developed in previous editions.

 About the author

-Tristan Rousset is Textkernel’s marketing and communications consultant.
+Tristan Rousset is Textkernel’s Communications and Marketing Manager France and Southern Europe.
 With a background in economics, political sciences and professional writing, he loves uncovering the stories hidden behind the data.
 In his spare time he likes to cook thai food and dance salsa.

 You want to be part of our next Innovation Week?
 We are growing and looking for new colleagues!